tomaszdudek7/airflow_project/airflow/README.md

 ```
 run the docker-compose once again and trigger the DAG.

-DAG should run just fine on most `Linux` distros and hit permission denied on `macOS`:
+It should run just fine on most `Linux` distros(view its logs to see list all your docker images) and hit permission denied on `macOS`:
 ```python
     # logs of test_docker task
     # ...